 First of all, the contractor needs to offer a regular maintenance plan for commercial clients.
-That's essential.
-After that, you need to make absolutely sure that the maintenance plan includes an annual cleaning of the system's condenser coil.
+That’s essential.
+After that, you need to make sure that the maintenance plan includes the annual cleaning of the system’s condenser coil.

 We find a lot of issues when we check the coils in commercial units.
 Either the business hasn’t serviced the AC lately, or the last contractor who came by didn’t clean it.

 A dirty AC coil is bad news.
 You’ll be going about your business when you realize it’s hot inside.
 You’ll put your hand under the AC vent and feel air coming out, but it will feel like it’s the same temperature as the air inside the room.

 That’s because the coil is so dirty, the heat stored in the refrigerant flowing through it can’t escape from the system.
 For the AC to work that heat must be removed from the indoors.
 Coil cleaning should be an essential item on any annual maintenance check for a commercial AC unit.

 And while we’re on the subject of cleaning, let’s not forget air filters.
 Failing to change your air filter according to the manufacturer specifications is asking for trouble.
 A dirty filter starves the system for air and can lead to the coil freezing up.
 In a worst-case scenario, that frozen coil can lead to parts failure.

 You can change the filter yourself, of course, but it’s something your HVAC contractor needs to at least check on during every visit.

 2. Do they check the belts?
 They need to.